cssbristol/cssbristol.co.uk/pages/freshers.md

 ## Freshers' Week 2017

 We've got a number of exciting events lined up for Freshers' Week (also known as Welcome Week).
-Details will be posted here and on the calendar as they become available, but here's what we're planning:
+Details will be posted here and on the calendar as they become available, but here's an idea of what we're planning:

-* A trip outside (a scary place for many of us)
 * An exciting(-ish) stand at the Welcome Fair
-* A night out.
+* A night out or two.
 Yes, computer scientists *can* party 🎉💾
+* Complete the Cori tap [challenge](https://thetab.com/uk/bristol/2017/03/24/ten-step-guide-cori-tap-challenge-29087) ??
+* Have a crack at some coding at the CSS Hackathon!
+* Attempt to use 3D printers
 * more detailed events to come ...

 <div id="calendar" class="calendar"></div>